 If you are used to calling up an agent at random to see a home you found online you may now have to jump through one extra hoop.
-Unless you are calling up the property letting agents directly you are now required in some instances to have a written agreement in order for another real estate agent to show you a home.
-Prior to July 2012 it wasn’t so – you could call up an agent and ask to see a home – and in many cases that agent would be ok with taking you to a home hoping that you would use him/her to make an offer if you liked the home.
+Unless you are calling up the listing agent directly, a buyer agent may now require a written agreement in order to show you the home.
+Prior to mid-2012 it wasn’t so – you could call up an agent and ask to see a home – and in many cases that agent would be ok with taking you to a home hoping that you would use him/her to make an offer if you liked the home.

 Customers do not have to use an agent – they can still call up the listing agent of a property directly to see and make an offer on the home.
 They could then proceed as an unrepresented purchaser (usually a bad idea) or use the listing agent in a dual agency capacity (an even worse idea…)